ChrstphrHll/npc_gen/students/Nolyn Viska.md

 year: 1
 guild: Treskal
 partyID: 51
+tags:
+- Elf
+- Wizard
+- Exploration
+- 1st
+- Treskal
 ---
 # Nolyn Viska
 ---
 ### Description
 - 1st year Elf Wizard in Treskal
-- wavy white hair that's pulled to the side and buzzed on the left, Pale Blue eyes, and Brown skin
+- wavy white hair that's pulled to the side and buzzed on the left, Pale Gray eyes, and Brown skin
 - Is Jovial and Political, and has Security as their ideal

 ### Organizations